arptra/avitointernship/README.md

 #### How I realize:
 1) [Rate limit function](https://github.com/arptra/avitointernship/wiki)
 2) [Testing function](https://github.com/arptra/avitointernship/wiki)

+#### What needs to be improved
+1) Make a more severe error management
+2) Add a handler to clear all entries
+3) Add the ability to set the time in seconds and hours

 # How to use
 The fastest way to start using  `docker-compose up`